E-Shiels/fantasy_football_lookup/README.md

 # FantasyFootballLookup

-FantasyFootballLookup is a CLI that accesses the fantasy football rankings at data found at FantasyPros.com.
+FantasyFootballLookup is a Ruby CLI that accesses the fantasy football rankings at data found at FantasyPros.com.

 ## Installation